dwatteau/scummtr/FAQ.md

 ### What are all these weird `\123\456\789` symbols?

 If it starts with the `\254` or `\255` number, then it's probably an internal "escape sequence" of the game.
-It triggers some special actions, such as a new line, clearing the screen, triggering a special character movement, or launching some audio.
-You can change most of the game around them, but **don't** change the number sequences themselves.
+It triggers some special actions, such as a new line, clearing the screen, a special character movement, or some speech.
+You can change most of the text around these sequences, but **don't** change the sequences themselves.

 If it's a lower number, such as `\120`, then it's probably (but not necessarily) a way of representing a character outside of the Latin alphabet, such as an `é`.